 Thus, you get products that weigh less, perform more functions while being extremely small in size.
 It not only makes the products more comfortable to use but also easier to manufacture.
 They make use of thinner and lighter materials that are easier to manufacture.

-All in all, you get a four-layered HDI PCB, which has the same wiring capabilities as that of an eight-layer standard PCB.
+All in all, you get a four-layered HDI PCB, which has the same wiring solder mask to prevent leakage of electrical and thermal components.
+Be sure to discuss with your PCB supplier about the capabilities as that of an eight-layer standard PCB.
 It might even perform more functions due to closer components, making more space for additions.

 You might ask if it is more expensive to manufacture through micro or HDI.
 Well, yes, it requires an intricate design as well as laser drills, laser imaging, plugging, etc. to fabricate a proper HDI PCB.
 However, the minor components, cheaper materials, and processes effectively reduce the prices of these products.
 So, you get an amazingly innovative product at a lesser price.